byuitechops/d3-countries/README.md

 # d3-countries

-Commissioned by: Sheleen Ockler. currently used in this course: [Introduction to International Studies](https://byui.instructure.com/courses/4383)
+Commissioned by: Sheleen Ockler.

+Currently used in this course: [Introduction to International Studies](https://byui.instructure.com/courses/4383)

 ## Important files